create3000/x_ite/docs/_posts/components/Texturing/MultiTexture.md

 MultiTexture applies several individual textures to a 3D object to achieve a more complex visual effect.
 MultiTexture contains multiple ImageTexture, MovieTexture and PixelTexture nodes.
 Texture maps have a 2D coordinate system (s, t) horizontal and vertical, with (s, t) values in range [0.0, 1.0] for opposite corners of the image.

-The MultiTexture node belongs to the **Texturing** component and its container field is *texture.* It is available since X3D version 3.0 or later.
+The MultiTexture node belongs to the **Texturing** component and its default container field is *texture.* It is available since X3D version 3.0 or later.

 ## Hierarchy